anhmiuhv/Tangram/Software engineering/readme.txt

 is locked until you get at least one star on the first level.
 To rotate or flip, select the piece by clicking it , then press the button to flip or rotate.
 All other features are the same except that the piece on board can not move out side the board at this point.
 When you meet the achievement, there will be stars on top right corner.
 In Lightning level, when the time is up, the game will end and go back to level selection panel.
+We had tested that all the level could be passed with three stars.
+Our maxiumn levels is 20.

 For the level builder,  Click New Level button to create a new level.
 For the piece creator on bottom left corner, user can create a piece by pressing 6 square.
 The piece can be successfully added into the piece container by pressing the "+"